 The National Collegiate Athletic Association (NCAA) is the national governing body for college athletics.
 Wellesley is a member of the NCAA and competes at the Division III level.
 More than 170,000 student-athletes at 444 institutions make up Division III, the largest NCAA division.

 First Year Orientation is a crucial introduction and adjustment to Wellesley College and we support and encourage your student’s participation in the Orientation Program.
 First year student-athletes are not permitted to practice if there is a mandatory Orientation activity taking place.

 Friends of Wellesley Athletics

-Since its founding in 1987, Friends of Wellesley Athletics has been dedicated to the continued excellence and growth of Wellesley College's athletic and recreational programs.
+Since its founding, Friends of Wellesley Athletics has been dedicated to the continued excellence and growth of Wellesley College's athletic and recreational programs.
 Friends of Athletics supports current student-athletes and provides opportunities for alumnae and the College community to pursue lifelong interest in athletics and fitness.

 Hall of Fame

 The Wellesley Athletics Hall of Fame celebrates the spirit and achievements of Wellesley scholar-athletes and those who have inspired and supported them.
 Athletics Hall of Fame members exemplify the College’s longstanding conviction that varsity athletics play an important role in the development of leadership abilities, the cultivation of character and discipline, and the resolve to strive for excellence in every aspect of life.